decredcommunity/events/reports/20191121-decred-and-blockchain-veracruz-mexico.md

 - As a curious anecdote, among the public was a professor who teaches systems at that same university, who also at the end debated why cryptocurrencies have no future, and his argument was based on the fact that cryptos are made of "faith of religion" because they will only work if people believe in them, but that that will be impossible because as money can be something that is not touched or seen, it is a blind faith.

-- We debated for a while but at the end we realized that in technology in economics it is not up to date, has never made interbank transfers, does not handle credit cards or has used bank applications in addition to staying asleep at the conference
+- We debated for a while but at the end we noticed with the comments we exchanged with the professor of computer systems who does not know how technology is currently being used in financial sector.
+He does not know how an interbank transfer works, use of banking apps and paying with QR code.

 ## Goals